Currency substitution: In banking systems

-Determinants of the currency substitution process
+Determinants of the process

 The dynamics of the flight from domestic money

 High and unanticipated inflation rates decrease the demand for domestic money and raise the demand for alternative assets, including foreign currency and assets dominated by foreign currency.
 This phenomenon is called the "flight from domestic money".
 It results in a rapid and sizable process of currency substitution.
 In countries with high inflation rates, the domestic currency tends to be gradually displaced by a stable currency.
 At the beginning of this process, the store-of-value function of the domestic currency is replaced by the foreign currency.
 Then, the unit-of-account function of the domestic currency is displaced when many prices are quoted in a foreign currency.
 A prolonged period of high inflation will induce the domestic currency to lose its function as medium of exchange when the public carries out many transactions in foreign currency.

 Ize and Levy-Yeyati (1998) examine the determinants of deposit and credit currency substitution, concluding that currency substitution is driven by the volatility of inflation and the real exchange rate.
 Currency substitution increases with inflation volatility and decreases with the volatility of the real exchange rate.